-BNY Mellon SA/NV currently is assessing the impact of IFRS 15 and plans to adopt the new standard when effective and endorsed by EU.
-Preliminary accounting impact analysis, including contract reviews, has been performed and no significant areas of impact to BNY Mellon SA/NV revenue recognition policies identified to date.
-Review of disclosure requirements is in progress.
+BNY Mellon SA/NV currently is assessing the impact of IFRS 15 and plans to adopt the new standard when effective.
+Preliminary accounting impact analysis, including contract reviews and disclosure requirements has been performed.
+No significant areas of impact to BNY Mellon SA/NV revenue recognition policies were identified where changes may occur from applying new rules.
+Preparation of new disclosures is in progress.